What is Glaucoma?

 - Trabecular implants

-All of these surgeries are carried out on an out-patient basis, but they require strict postoperative care and a treatment that the patient should carry out at home.
-The success of the surgery largely depends on the patients following the treatment prescribed by their ophthalmologist.
+All these surgeries are performed on an outpatient basis but require strict postoperative control and treatment that the patient must perform at home.
+The success of the surgery depends to a great extent on the patient’s compliance with the treatment prescribed by the ophthalmologist.

-Yes, some types of glaucoma can lead to blindness.
-In fact, this illness is the second most common cause of blindness in our country.
-Nevertheless, with the available treatments, in most cases the illness can be controlled.
+Yes, some glaucomas lead to blindness.
+In fact, this disease is the second leading cause of blindness in our population.
+However, with the available treatments, in most cases it is possible to control the disease.

 - Can I swim at the beach if I have glaucoma?